Detailed Home Inspections

 At Beach To Bayou, we use a customized, narrative style written report.
 We believe that each property is unique, and pre-printed, checklist style reports do not allow detailed disclosure of the inspection findings.
 Our report includes digital photographs of any areas of concern, and our recommended action for each item.
 By providing this information, the Buyer, Seller and Agents can visually verify any conditions we’ve noted.
 Like the old saying goes, “A Picture is Worth a Thousand Words”.

-As professional home inspectors, all our inspectors are licensed with the State of Florida and accredited by the American Society of Home Inspectors (ASHI) and / or the Florida Building Inspectors (FABI).
+As professional home inspectors, all our inspectors are licensed with the State of Florida and accredited by the Florida Building Inspectors (FABI).
 Our inspections follow the ASHI Standards of Practice, which is a nationally recognized inspection guideline.
 By following these guidelines, you can be assured a quality inspection that is packed full of vitally important information – information that will help you in your home buying decision.

 The ASHI Standards of Practice outline what items are to be inspected, and the method used for inspecting and reporting those items and can be reviewed here.

 We present our clients with two reports for each property we inspect.
 The Inspection Detailed Report is a comprehensive explanation of the items we reviewed and the condition of each system.
 The Inspection Detailed Report is supplemented by the Inspection Summary Report.

 The Summary Report is an abbreviated list of the items that need corrective action to restore safe or proper operation, or further review by a specialist to determine the proper course of action to ensure safe operation and use of the system.

 New Construction Punch-Out Surveys